 The original production employed a cast of eight actors, some of them doubling.
 A larger cast is possible.

 “Blyton’s timeless magic adapted by David Wood … faithful to the essence of the Blyton original, identifying and utilising the elements in the books that really appeal to children.”
 The Stage and Television Today “… genuinely spell-binding.
 It is also not every day you get a theatre audience that is so wonderfully wide-eyed.
 Whole rows had their chins on the seats in front of them.”
 The Times “Noddy is a terrific mix of adventure, morality tale and pantomime … an ideal introduction to theatre for young children.”
 Nottingham Evening Post “Noddy fans will love this.
 The world of Toyland has a lasting appeal for young children and its representation on stage has all the colour and busy-ness of the original books.”
 Time Out “All the ingredients for a traditional fairytale are here from a friendly brownie called Big-Ears to the mean Goblins who lurk in the Dark Wood.
 Throw in a witch for good measure and you have an exciting and fascinating mix for any young audience.”
 Grimsby Express

-The play and piano/vocal score are published by Samuel French Ltd. First Class Professional, Repertory & Foreign Rights : Casarotto Ramsay Ltd. UK Amateur Rights : Samuel French Ltd. Optional incidental music, composed by Peter Pontzen for the original production is available from Samuel French Ltd.
+The play and piano/vocal score are published by Samuel French Ltd., a Concord Theatricals Company.
+First Class Professional, Repertory & Foreign Rights : Casarotto Ramsay Ltd. UK Amateur Rights : Samuel French Ltd., a Concord Theatricals Company.
+Optional incidental music, composed by Peter Pontzen for the original production is available from Samuel French Ltd., a Concord Theatricals Company.